World War Adjusted Compensation Act: Enactment

 The Legion fought President Warren G. Harding as his position changed from supporting payments if paired with a revenue measure, to supporting a future pension system.
 Harding felt so strongly about the issue that he visited the Senate to make his case against one version of the bill in 1921, and the Senate voted it down 47–29.
 Harding vetoed another version of the Adjusted Compensation Act on September 19, 1922, and the House overrode his veto 258–54 but the Senate failed to override by four votes on a vote that split both Democrats and Republicans.
-Harding's veto of the popular measure particularly alienated the Senate Republicans, who thought the President's defense of fiscal integrity endangered the party's electoral prospects.

 Harding died before the issue was taken up again by Congress.
 In preliminary negotiations between Congress and President Calvin Coolidge, it became clear that the President would veto any law that proposed immediate cash payments to veterans and that the Senate would sustain that veto.
 The legislation, popularly called the Insurance Bill, provided the veteran instead with a variety of future payment scenarios rather than cash in the short term.

 On May 15, 1924, Coolidge vetoed a bill granting bonuses to veterans of World War I saying: "patriotism ... bought and paid for is not patriotism."
 Congress overrode his veto a few days later.

-The act was amended with respect to minor details on July 3, 1926.